 Director of Global Relations

-Katie Bowler Young is director of global relations for UNC Global, where she is responsible for a portfolio that includes support for the University’s strategic and emerging partnerships and linkages, global communications, cultural programming and operations such as risk management.
-Her team shapes the University’s international activity, including joint international academic and scholarly collaborations, high-profile international events, cultural programming and art exhibitions at the FedEx Global Education Center.
-Her team oversees UNC’s international agreements and provides guidance in areas of protocol and international programming.
+Katie Bowler Young is director of global relations for UNC Global.
+Her portfolio includes support for the University’s strategic and emerging partnerships and linkages, global communications, cultural programming and operations such as risk management.
+Young’s team shapes UNC’s international activity, including joint international academic and scholarly collaborations, high-profile international events, and cultural programming and art exhibitions at the FedEx Global Education Center.
+Her team oversees UNC’s international agreements and provides guidance in protocol.

-Young is a member of the Chief International Officer’s Global Risk Response Team and she has collaborated on the development of new international academic programs.
-Young is co-advisor to the student publication Carolina Passport featuring students’ international experiences and is a member of numerous committees and working groups including the Advisory Committee on the International Student Experience and the Minority Male Planning Team.
+Young is advisor to the student publication Carolina Passport and is a member of committees and working groups including the Global Risk Response Team and the Advisory Committee on the International Student Experience.
 From 2008-2011, Young was assistant dean for communications at UNC School of Law and editor of Carolina Law magazine.
 Prior, she led communications at Tulane University School of Public Health and Tropical Medicine, where she was editor of the award-winning Global Health magazine.

 Young is the biographer of Mexican sculptor Enrique Alférez and is the author of State Street (Bull City Press, 2009).
-Her writing has appeared in The Southern Review, The Arkansas Review: A Journal of Delta Studies, Plainsongs, Louisiana Literature, and numerous newspapers and magazines.
-Among her awards as a writer, Young has been a Louisiana Scholar at the Words & Music annual conference hosted by the Pirate’s Alley Faulkner Society, a finalist for the Marble Faun Poetry Prize and the recipient of multiple awards from the New Orleans Press Club.
-She is featured in the Louisiana State Archives’ 40 Days and 40 Nights Collection, which documents the rebuilding of Louisiana after Hurricane Katrina through the eyes of Louisiana artists and artisans.
+Her writing has appeared in The Southern Review, The Arkansas Review: A Journal of Delta Studies, Louisiana Literature, and other publications.
+Young has been a Louisiana Scholar at the Words & Music annual conference hosted by the Pirate’s Alley Faulkner Society, a finalist for the Marble Faun Poetry Prize and the recipient of awards from the New Orleans Press Club.

 Young worked on the staff of The Times-Picayune while in college and subsequently worked in film and commercial production and as manager of the proofreading department at Sounds True publishing.
-She earned an MFA in creative writing from Warren Wilson College, where she was the Lisel Mueller Scholar and a Friends of Writers Scholar.
+She earned an MFA in creative writing with a concentration in poetry from Warren Wilson College, where she was the Lisel Mueller Scholar and a Friends of Writers Scholar.
 She earned a bachelor’s degree in communications from the University of New Orleans.

 International Liaison Officer